 4.5.16.
-AUDIT COMMITTEE AND AUDIT CHARTER
+Audit committee and Audit charter

-The municipality established an Audit Committee which meets quarterly.
-An External audit is performed by the Auditor General (AG) and Internal Audit is performed by the internal audit.
-An internal audit charter has been developed.
-The responsibility of the Audit Committee is to advice the Accounting officer and the council on administrative isssues.
+The municipality established an audit committee which meets quarterly.
+An external and internal audit charter were developed.
+The responsibility of the audit committee is to advice the accounting officer and the council on administrative isssues.

 4.5.17.
-SUPPLY CHAIN MANAGEMENT COMMITTEE
+Supply chain management committee

-The municipality established Supply Chain Management Committees as required by the applicable legislation.
+The municipality established supply chain management committees as required by the applicable legislation.
 The committees perform their duties as stipulated in the approved supply chain management policies.
-There are bid committees appointed by the Accounting officer to develop bd specifications, evaluation of bids and also the bid adjudication committee which recommends to the Accounting officer.
-The adjudication committee consist all Senior Managers including the Chief Financial Officer.
+There are bid committees appointed by the accounting officer to develop bd specifications, evaluation of bids and also the bid adjudication committee which recommends to the accounting officer.
+The adjudication committee consist all senior managers including the chief financial officer.

 4.6.
-KPA 6: MUNICIPAL TRANSFORMATION AND ORGANISATIONAL DEVELOPMENT
+KPA 6: Municipal Transformation and Organisational development